-I specialize in empowering women to heal from trauma— whether it comes from childhood experiences, family patterns passed down through generations, domestic violence, or the quieter struggles we often carry in silence.
-I don’t believe que calladita te ves más bonita, and I’m passionate about helping you reclaim your voice, your story, and the sense of power that may have been taken from you.
-I also connect deeply with high-achieving and first-generation individuals balancing professional goals, family expectations, and the desire to honor their cultural identity without losing themselves in the process.
+I don’t believe que calladita te ves más bonita.
+I’m passionate about helping you reclaim your voice and your story.
+I work closely with high-achieving and first-generation individuals navigating professional goals, family expectations, and the desire to honor their cultural identity without losing themselves in the process.

-I welcome people from diverse identities, backgrounds, and lived experiences.
-Whether you’re navigating a major life transition, processing grief, healing from harmful relationships, or seeking a space where you can simply exhale, I strive to create a therapeutic relationship built on respect, compassion, and trust.
-In our work, you are not expected to leave parts of yourself at the door.
-I invite you to bring your full self into the room—your language, your culture, your humor, your strength, and even the pieces you’re still figuring out.
+I welcome people from diverse identities and lived experiences.
+In our work, you don’t have to leave parts of yourself at the door.
+You’re invited to bring your full self: your language, culture, humor, strength, and even the parts you’re still discovering.

 Product not available